Choosing restaurant bar stools is a distinct process from selecting stools for personal use in a kitchen.

 - Safer for teens and kids because the bar stool doesn’t move.

-- Create an orderly and neat look to the space.
+- Creates an orderly and neat look to the space.

 - Will not bump against the counter because this stool can’t swivel.